stereolabs/zed-hub-examples/samples/gnss_tracker_sample/README.md

 ### Main loop

-- **WebRTC messages** containing GPS position (which is randomly generated) are sent to the `geolocation` label to all connected peers.
+- **WebRTC messages** containing GNSS position (which is randomly generated) are sent to the `geolocation` label to all connected peers.

 ```c++
 Timestamp current_ts = p_zed->getTimestamp(TIME_REFERENCE::IMAGE);